LayeredStudio/domain-info-extension/README.md

 Domain Info extension/add-on
 =========

-**Domain Info** is a browser extension/add-on that shows really detailed info about a domain, like registration status & dates, WHOIS, Name Servers and DNS records.
+**Domain Info** is a browser extension/add-on that shows really detailed info about a domain, like registration status & dates, the person or company who registered it, WHOIS, DNS and much more.

 ## Highlights
 * See domain availability: registered or available